Viewing time: 4 min. 4 sec.

 Then, type up a list of those chapters and put it in a word document.
 Voila!
 Your planning mindmap has done its job for you.

 Just one more thing.
 Don’t imagine that your mindmaping for your book is complete.
 Even once I’ve done my planning mindmap, I still do at least one inspirational mindmap every day, before I write.

 Finally, while we’re on the subject of writing books, let me wrap up with a quote about book writing from T.S.
 Elliot: “If you start with a bang, you won’t end with a whimper.”

 Thanks for your question, Brandon.
-I hope your mindmap helps you start your book with a bang!
+I hope the technique of mindmapping books helps you start your own book with a bang!

 Are you making any of these mindmapping mistakes? (video)